ein-shved/nix-stm32/Readme.md

 * have a correct `memory.x` file

+### mergeFirmwares

+The function `mergeFirmwares` allows to merge several flake trees (produced by `mkFirmware` or `mkRustFirmware`) to the single tree.

+It accepts an attrset the value of each attribute expected to be the flake-tree.
+The function takes the `default` packages apps and devShells from each and places them to result with the name of corresponding tree.

+If you provides the tree with name `default` its parts became the default.

 ## Usage

 Say, you used nix-stm32 shown [above](#Flake).
 Then you may use work with your